cartalyst/sentry/docs/authentication/getUser.md

 	{
 		$user = Sentry::getUser();
 	}
-	catch (Cartalyst\Sentry\UserNotFoundException $e)
+	catch (Cartalyst\Sentry\Users\UserNotFoundException $e)
 	{
-		// user wasn't found, should only happen if the user was deleted
+		// User wasn't found, should only happen if the user was deleted
-		// when they were already logged in or had a remember cookie set
+		// when they were already logged in or had a "remember me" cookie set
 		// and they were deleted.
 	}